Dave’s Oak Island theory

 As you will note, I included a few things learned from the last season (season 4) of Curse, such as the general size and shape cavity found by C-1 north of the money pit.
 As mentioned, I am not 100% certain as to the exact location of the holes that the Laginas and company have dug, and although the show did describe features in the cavern similar to my diagram, I don’t know the N-S E-W orientation of those features, at present, so that part is complete guesswork.
 The distance of the money pit from the Chappell shaft is based on Blair’s money pit.

-Studying the Becker drilling records posted by John Wonnacott and Les MacPhie on oakislandcompendium.com, there is one hole that Becker drilled, labeled B37 (164'), that supports my hunch that there is indeed a significant dip in the bedrock under Dunfield’s money pit.More below image.
+Studying the Becker drilling records posted by John Wonnacott and Les MacPhie on oakislandcompendium.com, there is one hole that Becker drilled in 1969 labeled B37 (164' from -20' level), that supports my hunch that there is indeed a significant dip in the bedrock under Dunfield’s money pit.More below image.

 Misc: I should mention that there is another mention of what was probably the limestone layer, in the logs of Henry Bowdoin, who drilled some 28 holes in the money pit area in 1909.
 Bowdoin reported striking cement 6-10" thick at depths ranging from at 146-149'.
 The surface level must have been close to the original SL as they reportedly found the water level in the pit at 30' below grade.
 However, he apparently never went deeper than 171'.

 Misc 2: The positions of the various drillings (C-1, V-3 etc.) are based on where the drill heads broke the surface, and do not take any possible deviation into account.
 The vertical line marked Gal-1 is intended to represent the centerline of the Gal-1 caisson.